 The facts are the facts: Bitcoin is extremely carbon intensive, and if Bitcoin or any other currency gradually grows to displace the dollar then the United States' influence in the world will decline correspondingly.
 Both would have a negative effect across the United States and across democracies generally.
 This is especially true as China would be resistant to a lot of the same pressures given its clear policy stance against domestic use of cryptocurrencies, mines much of the world's new Bitcoin, and pushes forward with its digital yuan.
 The time is now for Bitcoin to get better for the environment and find a way to coexist with government regulations in support of reasonable public policy priorities.

 Until that happens, companies that care about sustainability should avoid Bitcoin.
 I still have a hard time understanding Tesla's purchase of $1 billion of highly inefficient Bitcoin given its opposite mission to "accelerate the world’s transition to sustainable energy."
 It has got to be a bad brand move.
 Or does Tesla know something the rest of us do not?

-Update on May 12, 2020: Tesla CEO Elon Musk announced the company's suspension of Bitcoin use until transitions to more sustainable energy.
+Update on May 12, 2020: Tesla CEO Elon Musk announced the company will suspend Bitcoin use until the cryptocurrency transitions to more sustainable energy sources.